vanesascode/beginner-python-games/README.md

-# My first python proyects: 5 games.
+# My first python projects: 5 games.

 ## 1. Pong
 It can be played with the computer or with a friend.
 And it can be played with one ball or 4